sarah2627/portfolio/README.md

 ### The instructions

-Créer un portfolio ou tout autre site a visée créative en utilisant le framework VueJs et intégrer les éléments suivants :
+#### Create a portfolio or any other creatively aimed website using the Js framework.

+I chose to develop a portfolio in order to present my projects and to have a presentation support for eventual questions.
+I chose the VueJs framework for its simplicity, flexibility and performance.

+#### Integrate the following elements :

-[x] Intégrer un canvas 3D ou 2D intéractif
+- [x] Integrate an interactive 3D or 2D canvas

-=> intégration d'un canva 2D
+=> integration of a 2D canva

-[x] Minimum 2 routes avec custom transition entre les 2 [x] Intégrer des animations JS via [gsap](https://greensock.com/gsap/) ou animateJS ou autre... => utilisation de GSAP [x] Responsive et avec une bonne compatibilité navigateurs [x] La notation se basera sur l'approfondissement des notions déjà vues, les justifications des choix techniques, la propreté du code, la solidité des animations.
-Le code doit donc être assez propre et commenté un minimum pour que n'importe quel autre collègue dev puisse vous rejoindre sur le projet.
-[x] Aucun bugs visuel et JS ne doivent être présents
+- [x] Minimum 2 routes with custom transition between the 2
+- [x] Embedding JS animations via [gsap](https://greensock.com/gsap/) or animateJS or other... => use of GSAP
+- [x] Responsive and with good browser compatibility
+- [x] The notation will be based on the in-depth study of the concepts already seen, the justifications of the technical choices, the cleanliness of the code, the solidity of the animations.
+The code must therefore be clean enough and with a minimum of commentary so that any other colleague can join you on the project.
+- [x] No visual and JS bugs should be present.

+Translated with www.DeepL.com/Translator (free version)

 ## How To